-"Non-U.S. Holder" does not include a holder who is an individual present in the United States for 183 days or more in a taxable year of the disposition of the class A common stock and who is not otherwise a resident of the United States for United States federal income tax purposes.
-Such a holder should consult his or her own tax advisor regarding the United States federal income tax consequences of the purchase, ownership or disposition of our class A common stock.
+"Non-U.S. Holder" does not include a holder who is an individual present in the United States for 183 days or more in the taxable year of the disposition of the debentures or common stock and who is not otherwise a resident of the United States for U.S. federal income tax purposes.
+Such a holder should consult his or her own tax advisor regarding the U.S. federal income tax consequences of the sale, exchange or other disposition of the debentures or common stock.